 YOUR BUSINESS TERMS AND CONDITIONS – WHAT’S IN IT FOR YOU?

-We know that terms and conditions are not the most exciting things you can read about.
+We know that business terms and conditions are not the most exciting things you can read about.
 As businesses we spend any amount of time and effort paying for and perfecting our logos, website and other exciting business assets whilst begrudging even spending 1 penny or 5 minutes of our time on our boring terms and conditions.
 We have a sneaking suspicion we probably don’t need them anyway.

 Terms and Conditions Can Save a Business

-Despite the fact that they are made to wait patiently in the background, the humble and overlooked terms and conditions suddenly become very important, taking centre stage when something goes wrong.
+Despite the fact that they are made to wait patiently in the background, the humble and overlooked business terms and conditions suddenly become very important, taking centre stage when something goes wrong.
 Then they are expected to work hard to save the business.

 - a customer has a problem/complaint or doesn’t pay or